-If recording the vertices of a primitive to the buffer objects being used for transform feedback purposes would result in either exceeding the limits of any buffer object's size, or in exceeding the end position offset + size - 1, as set by Bind-BufferRange, then no vertices of that primitive are recorded in any buffer object, and the counter corresponding to the asynchronous query target TRANSFORM-FEEDBACK_PRIMITIVES_WRITTEN (see section 2.17) is not incremented.
+If recording the vertices of a primitive to the buffer objects being used for transform feedback purposes would result in either exceeding the limits of any buffer object's size, or in exceeding the end position offset + size - 1, as set by Bind-BufferRange, then no vertices of that primitive are recorded in any buffer object, and the counter corresponding to the asynchronous query target TRANSFORM-FEEDBACK_PRIMITIVES_WRITTEN (see section 2.18) is not incremented.

-In either separate or interleaved modes, all transform feedback binding points that will be written to must have buffer objects bound when BeginTransformFeedback is called.
-The error INVALID_OPERATION is generated by BeginTransformFeedback if any binding point used in transform feedback mode does not have a buffer object bound.
+Transform feedback binding points zero through count minus one must have buffer objects bound when BeginTransformFeedback is called, where count is the parameter passed to TransformFeedbackVaryings in separate mode, or one more than the number of gl_NextBuffer elements in the varyings parameter to TransformFeedbackVaryings in interleaved mode.
+The error INVALID_OPERAITON is generated by BeginTransformFeedback if any of these binding points does not have a buffer object bound.
 In interleaved mode, only the first buffer object binding point is ever written to.
 The error INVALID_OPERATION is also generated by BeginTransformFeedback if no binding points would be used, either because no program object is active or because the active program object has specified no varying variables to record.